Louis Auguste, Prince of Dombes

-Louis Auguste de Bourbon, Prince of Dombes (4 March 1700 in Palace of Versailles – 1 October 1755 in Palace of Fontainebleau) was a grandson of Louis XIV of France and of his maîtresse-en-titre Françoise-Athénaïs de Montespan.
+Louis Auguste de Bourbon, Prince of Dombes (4 March 1700 in Palace of Versailles – 1 October 1755 in Palace of Fontainebleau) was a grandson of Louis XIV and of his maîtresse-en-titre Françoise-Athénaïs de Montespan.
 He was a member of the legitimised House of Bourbon-Maine.

 Biography

 Born at the Palace of Versailles on 4 March 1700, Louis-Auguste was the fourth child of Louis-Auguste de Bourbon, duc du Maine and of his wife, Anne Louise Bénédicte de Bourbon.

 Given the title of prince de Dombes at his birth, he was the second child of his parents to hold the title.